srimani-programmer/Ping-Pong-Game/README.md

 ## Disclaimer:

-This project is intended for non-commercial educational purposes only.
+This project is Open Source licensed.